Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: An Efficient Adoption with Large-Block Encoding

 Furthermore, in order to perform IMC, we have to unroll the summarized single-loop CFA and construct the BMC query~\cref{eq:BMC}.
 In~\cref{fig:summarized-arg}, we unroll the CFA by drawing all possible paths starting from $l_0$, iterating the loop $k$ times ($k+1$ visits to $l_H$), and finally reaching $l_E$.
 A node in~\cref{fig:summarized-arg} consists of a program location which the control flow is currently at and a formula $\blkf$ to encode all possible paths starting from the program location of the preceding node.
 Note that $\blkf$ is indexed with the unrolling counter $i$ to distinguish between different iterations.

 To discover the similarity between~\cref{eq:BMC} and~\cref{fig:summarized-arg}, we additionally label a node in~\cref{fig:summarized-arg} with the subformula in~\cref{eq:BMC} that $\blkf$ corresponds to.
 From those labels, we observe that the formulas in the unrolled CFA nicely match the subformulas in~\cref{eq:BMC}.
 We name the formula matching $I(s_0)$ \textit{prefix formula}, the formula matching $T(s_0,s_1)$ \textit{loop formula}, and the formula matching $T(s_1,s_2) \land \ldots \land T(s_{k-1},s_k) \land \lnot P(s_k)$ \textit{suffix formula}.

-In the following we will describe an implementation in~\cpachecker to construct these formulas and perform IMC.
+We use the example CFA in~\cref{fig:even-cfa} to illustrate how the LBE-based adoption of IMC separates the analysis of the control flow and the semantical reasoning about program states.
+The adoption avoids the usage of symbolic program counters in the formulas and hence often leads to more helpful interpolants.
+Recall that in~\cref{sect:symbolic-pc}, a copy of the transition relation means the execution of one program edge.
+Therefore, the BMC query $I(s_0) \land T(s_0,s_1) \land \neg P(s_1)$ is equivalent to $(pc_0=l_3) \land (pc_0=l_3 \land x_1=0 \land pc_1=l_4) \land (pc_1=l_8)$, which encodes only a single step from the initial program location $l_3$.
+Since the error location $l_8$ is syntactically unreachable from $l_3$ via one edge, the resulting interpolant does not need to concern the program variable $x$.
+In practice, an interpolant for this query could be $pc_1 \neq l_8$.

+By contrast, if the required predicates $I(s),T(s,s'),P(s)$ are obtained with LBE, the BMC query $I(s_0) \land T(s_0,s_1) \land \neg P(s_1)$ is equivalent to $x_0=0 \land \lnot(r_0=0)\land x_1=x_0+2 \land r_1=0 \land \lnot(x_1\%2=0)$, where $r_0$ and $r_1$ denote the first and second returned values from the function \texttt{nondet()}, respectively.
+It represents the semantics of all syntactically feasible paths from $l_3$ to $l_8$ that visit the loop-head location $l_4$ twice.
+By Craig's interpolation theorem, the interpolant has to talk about the program variable $x$.
+In fact, as will be shown in~\cref{sect:approach-example}, IMC is able to prove the correctness of the example CFA by deriving the loop invariant $x \% 2 = 0$ as an interpolant.